denvermullets/joberino-portal-api/README.md

 Joberino pulls listings in the last 24hrs and adds them to a Postgresql database and avoids duplicates based on company and job title.
 So no 2 'IBM - Software Engineer' roles.
 The idea is that it makes it easier to keep track of the 'new' job postings without having to see all the senior jobs and stuff you have viewed already.

 Currently you can save a listing, mark it as applied, or ignore the job posting.
 As of right now there's no filtering based on saved or applied jobs, but that should be implemented soon~ish.
+You can view jobs while it's scraping, it won't disrupt it.

+You will need to supply your LinkedIn email and password (stored in a .env file in the root directory).
+Usage is below in the Installation section.

+The only thing I've noticed is that sometimes LinkedIn will log you out 'cause it's trying to figure out if you're a bot or not.

 Feel free to make PR's